 Homeowners who wish to save money and energy during the summer can do so on a smaller scale.
 Just making a few small changes will reduce energy usage and lower your bill.
 Washing your clothes in cold water only will cut energy use by 60 percent, which will save you around £65.00 a year.

 If you really want to save money, hang your clothes out on a clothesline to dry rather than using a tumble dryer.
 During the hot summer months, they are likely to dry quickly and leaving your dryer off saves about £120.00 each year.
 Also, get rid of “ghost” electricity usage.
 Every electronic device that remains plugged into an outlet in your home is using energy.

 Consider purchasing an energy strip and plug your television, DVD player, computer and mobile phone chargers into the same strip.
 This makes it easy to turn off electricity with the flip of just one switch.
 Another factor, which could cost you money is that if your home isn’t properly sealed, your air conditioner is working harder than it should.
 Look around your windows and doorframes for any gaps where air could leak into or out of your home, seal these gaps with caulk or weather stripping.

 Taking the time to make some changes can reduce your energy usage this summer and save you money.
-Items such as wind turbines and solar panels are easier on the environment that fossil fuel, making them eco friendly.
-Properties on The Little House Company website often have these eco friendly aspects so check out the website if your looking to buy or move into an environmentally friendly house.
+Items such as wind turbines and solar panels are easier on the environment than fossil fuel, making them eco friendly.
+Properties on The Little House Company website often have these eco-friendly aspects so check out the website if you’re looking to buy or move into an environmentally friendly house.